CloudEngineHub/DrawingSpinUp/README.md

 - [Wonder3D](https://github.com/xxlong0/Wonder3D)
 - [Few-Shot-Patch-Based-Training](https://github.com/OndrejTexler/Few-Shot-Patch-Based-Training)

+## Further Work
+- Our further work [From-Rigging-to-Waving](https://lordliang.github.io/From-Rigging-to-Waving/) is released!
+Welcome to read it!

 ## Citation
 If you find this repository useful in your project, please cite the following work. :)
 ```